bradleyeckert/chad/README.md

 ## To-do

-The ISP protocol's "ISP enable" needs to be beefed up for cyber security reasons.
-See `spif.md`.

 The ISP utility should have the terminal code merged in.
 Although it's written in C, it should be translated to Forth and 8th.